Skip to main content

 The sole criterion for the Excellence In Teaching Award is skill in teaching.
 In the selection of persons for this award, the following criteria will be considered:

-• There must be positive evidence that the candidate performs superbly in the classroom.
+• There must be positive evidence that the nominee performs superbly in the classroom.

-• Candidates must set high standards for students and help them attain academic excellence.
-Quantity and quality of work that must be required of the students.
+• Nominees must set high standards for students and help them attain academic excellence.

-• Candidates must work actively with individual students to help them improve their scholarly and/or artistic performance.
+• Nominees must work actively with individual students to help them improve their scholarly and/or artistic performance.

-• The Faculty Development Committee uses a Teaching Observation Checklist to evaluate nominees.
+• The Faculty Development Committee uses a Teaching Observation Report to evaluate nominees.

 Selection Process

-1. Letters of nomination should be sent no later than Oct.
-24, or the following business day in the event the due date should fall on a weekend, to the Faculty Development Center, Cornish Hall, Room 1307 or via email to Betsy Barylski.
+1. Your nomination should be submitted though this link, Excellence in Teaching Nomination Form (Adobe On-Line) no later than Oct.
+15th, or the following business day in the event the due date should fall on a weekend.

-2. The director will contact each nominee to inquire whether he or she is interested in being considered and will provide each potential candidate a list of materials that must be submitted by March 15, or the following business day in the event the due date should fall on a weekend.
+2. The director will contact each nominee to inquire whether they are interested in being considered and will provide each potential candidate a list of materials that must be submitted by March 15, or the following business day if the due date should fall on a weekend.

-3. Committee members will make classroom observations once during the fall semester and once during the spring semester at the convenience of the nominee.
+3. Faculty Development Committee members will make classroom observations once during the fall semester and once during the spring semester at the convenience of the nominee.
+Note, it is the nominee's responsibility to communicate with their observer dates/times not relevant for observations and/or identify best times for observations during their teaching schedule for fall and spring.

-4. The committee will complete deliberations in early April and all candidates will be notified of the outcome immediately.
+4. The committee will complete deliberations in late spring and all nominees will be notified of the outcome immediately.

 Documentation Required of Candidates